iNKORE-NET/Assestant/README.md

 - **ESM Recommeded**: As mentioned above, Assestant is designed for ESM, we've not tested it in CommonJS.
 Additionally, to import the asset outside, you need to modify the `exports` field in `package.json` to include the asset.
 This may not work well in CommonJS.

 - **Always Preserve Modules**: Assestant will always preserve the folder structure of the asset.
 This is very important for tree-shaking.
-If you want to include the asset in the root of the package, you may need to move the asset to the root of the package.
+If everything are bundled into one single file, the tree-shaking may longer work *(consumers will have to dist all the assets in your library even if they only use a tiny amount of them)*.

 There are also a few limitations for comsumers who uses libraries made with Assestant:

 - **Tree-shaking**: The build tool of the final website is better to support tree-shaking, libraries made with Assestant usually includes all the assets anyone may need, but the final dist of your website should only contain the assets you really used.

 - **Import Statement**: Assestant can only import an asset with a ES import statement like `import ASSE from "../../a.png"`.
-There's no matter what type the imported ASSE variable is, but your build tool must support this pattern to use libraries made with Assestant.
+It doesn't matter what type the imported ASSE variable is *(mostly Assestant runtime will handle this correctly, but if you are using a build tool that doesn't work with Assestant, please submit an issue and we'll add support)*, but your build tool must support this pattern to use libraries made with Assestant.